 Show how public data are being used in science so that the government can make more transparent public investments.
-By using automated NLP approaches we enable government agencies and researchers to quickly find the information they need.
+We use machine learning and natural language processing to enable government agencies and researchers to quickly find the information they need.

-Using the retail scanner data made available by the Economic Research Service at the U.S. Department of Agriculture, Dr. Chen Zhen constructed panel price indexes provides valuable insights how changes in food prices can affect consumer behavior and ultimately impact public health outcomes.
+Dr. Chen Zhen: used retail scanner data (from USDA) to construct panel price indexes to understand how changes in food prices can affect consumer behavior and ultimately public health outcomes.

 The Democratizing Data initiative is working with a number of government agencies to ensure that data are more effectively used for public decision-making.